Tree-Regularized Bayesian Latent Class Analysis for Improving Weakly Separated Dietary Pattern Subtyping in Small-Sized

 \subsection{Motivation}

-Dietary patterns refer to the quantities, proportions, variety, or combination of different foods, drinks, and nutrients in diets, and the frequency with which they are consumed \citep{dietary2020ScientificReport}.
-Dietary patterns have been studied extensively in nutrition epidemiology to serve as potentially important predictors for health outcomes \citep{mokdad2018state}.
-Understanding the heterogeneity of dietary consumption behaviors not only provides vital insights into relating diet with chronic diseases and mortality, but also helps tailor nutritional interventions to subgroups with distinct dietary patterns.
-Twenty-four-hour dietary recalls are a diet assessment tool that evaluates individual foods or nutrients consumed within the past 24-hours.
-While analysis of dietary behaviors can be conducted on individual foods or nutrients, many nutritionists argue for a holistic approach because foods are not consumed in isolation and nutrients have synergistic effects \citep{kant2004DietaryPatterns}.
-Given the large number of foods to jointly analyze, dimension reduction techniques are often employed to understand dietary behaviors in a study population.
+Dietary patterns (DPs) refer to the quantities, proportions, variety, or combination of different foods, drinks, and nutrients, and the frequency with which they are consumed \citep{dietary2020ScientificReport}.
+Understanding the heterogeneity of dietary consumption behaviors provides vital insights into the relationship between diet and health outcomes \citep{mokdad2018state}, enabling tailored nutrition interventions for subgroups with distinct DPs.

+In the Hispanic Community Health Study/Study of Latinos \citep[HCHS/SOL; ][]{lavange2010SampleDesign}, 24-hour dietary recalls were collected at baseline to participants to evaluates foods consumed within the past 24-hours.
+Due to the open-ended format, thousands of foods are observed and are often aggregated into categorical daily serving levels of a smaller food item set for analysis \citep{stephenson2023identifying,uzhova2018generic,sotres2010latent}.
+While DP can be analyzed on individual foods or nutrients, nutritionists argue for a holistic approach because foods are not consumed in isolation and nutrients have synergistic effects \citep{kant2004DietaryPatterns}.
+Given the large number of foods to jointly analyze, dimension reduction techniques are often used to understand dietary behaviors.